w3core/react-meet-up/README.md

 ## Chapter 3: Redux store with ImmutableJS

-### Step 8: Visibility filter

-Let's make a feature which'll allow user to browse all,completed, or active todo items.
-We'll call visibility filter.

-Althought we need to create new reducer and action creator to change our visibility filter, we need as well "filter" our todo items based on visibility filter value.

-To achvive this we can introduce new method which would take current filter value and our array of todo items and return us only those todo items which meet our current filter value.

-As soon as we have this implemented - our visibility filter feature is comlpeted!
+### Step 10: Showing remaining todo items, and clearing completed ones

+It would be nice to indicate how many items are not yet completed.
+We can utilize the same approach as in Step 9 - create a method which would pass down the number of items to our `<Information/>` component.

+Also, let's create a todo action which would allow us to remove items with completed status.
+To determine whether we need to show button to clear completed todo items we would also need to create a method which would tell us if there are any completed todo items at all.

+Having that done our todo-app feels way more UX friendly.
+That's good, isn't it?